Phase 1

 - Giving inconsistent answers during the interview

-- chosen the correct visa type
+- chosen the correct visa type (student visa or applicant visa)

-- submitted (or scheduled) your visa application
+- submitted or scheduled your visa application appointment

-- secured proof of funds
+- secured proof of financial resources (e.g. blocked account)

-- arranged health insurance
+- arranged valid health insurance for your visa application

 Accommodation & Housing – Planning Before Arrival